Air pollution is a fundamental problem for humans, animals and plants.

 For humans on planet Earth the World Health Organization has estimated that almost 8 million people die from ambient and indoor air pollution related symptoms each year.
 Worldwide, poor air quality is responsible for almost as many deaths as cancer and an order of magnitude more deaths than HIV and malaria combined.

 In East Asia and the Pacific alone, the World Health Organization estimates that 1.3 billion people - almost a quarter of the world population is breathing unsafe air each day.
-Particulate pollution is linked to heart disease, some cancers and early death.
+Particulate pollution is linked to heart disease, some cancers, early death and exacerbates respiratory epidemics such as Covid19 .
 Children, the elderly and the sick are especially vulnerable.

 AirSpeQ's prosumer grade performance sensor is the missing component that will enable the adoption of systems that will save millions of lives every year.
 Existing air pollution monitors are designed to address superficial, visual and olfactory symptoms of air pollution.
 AirSpeQ's sensor instead targets the fine and ultra fine particulate matter that is especially toxic as it not only penetrates the lungs but also the circulatory and nervous systems and directly reaches the brain.
 Fine particles (PM2.5) easily find their way into lung alveoli, and ultrafine particles (PM0.1) pass through the alveolar- capillary membrane, are readily picked up by cells, and carried via the bloodstream to expose virtually all cells in the body.
 Smaller particles, therefore, have greater systemic toxicity.
 (Read the study: Part 1, Part 2)